NativeScript/docs-v7/start/ns-setup-os-x.md

            </code></pre>

 1. (Optional) Install Genymotion.<br/>Genymotion is a third-party native emulator.
-    1. Go to [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install VirtualBox for OS X.
+    1. Go to [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install VirtualBox for macOS.
     1. Go to [Get Genymotion](https://www.genymotion.com/#!/download), select Mac and click **Get Genymotion**.
     1. After the download completes, run the installer and complete the installation.
     1. Add the following file paths to the `PATH` system environment variable.